XxpichoclesxX/GtaVScripts/README.md

 --------------------------------------------------------------------------------------------------
 # Questions Ryze-Kiddions-GtaV:

 The kiddions lua is for the modding engine yall maybe know for Gta-V called "Kiddions", it is made for everyone who doesn't like to be annoyed by any type of modder, and if you want to make youre account op.
-This has recovery features, protection features and some Online features more.
+This has recovery features, protection features and some Online features also.

-This has no ETA by now, im just making this for fun and i started making it because my friends asked for me and i dont know im going to continue this lua by now, im updating it sooner but im not sure. thx for reading this and im keeping you updated.
+Im just making this for fun and i started making it because my friends asked for me and i dont know im going to continue this lua by now, im updating it sooner but im not sure. thx for reading this and im keeping you updated.

 --------------------------------------------------------------------------------------------------
 # Questions Ryze-Stand-GtaV